Chocolate poisoning in cats and dogs

 Without delay, call your vet or ‘Animal Poison Line’ if you suspect your pet may have eaten chocolate.
 Let them know how much, what type and what time your pet ate the chocolate.
 Keep any packaging to hand – it will contain useful information.
 You may be advised to take your pet in for assessment and possible treatment by your vet.

 Animal Poison Line is run by veterinary poison specialists.
 They are available 24/7 and all calls cost £30.

-- Your vet may give your pet an injection to make them sick.
+- Induced vomiting - if you can get your pet to the clinic quickly, your vet may give them an injection to make them sick.

-Make sure to be particularly careful around Easter, Christmas and other events when there is likely to be more chocolate in the house than usual.
+- Be particularly careful during Easter, Christmas and other events when there is likely to be lots of chocolate in the house.